shsanek/SwiftEverydayShader/README.md

 `@VertexCount var count: Int` - Is not a buffer. it will be used when `drawPrimitives` method is called. conflicts with `VertexBuffer` and `IndexBuffer`.
 Supports only `Int`

+`@Texture(_ index:vertexIndex:fragmentIndex:) var texture: ITexture` - adds a texture object in the shader

 ## Function

 ### IFragmentFunction